 Share prices tumbling?
 When the best thing to do is….nothing!

-The stock market has crashed several times throughout history.
+Stock markets have gone through times when share prices fall rapidly throughout history.
 There was the infamous Great Crash of 1929 – the worst market decline in US history where the Dow Jones lost 25%.

 Then there was Black Monday in 1987, which started in Hong Kong and spread worldwide, where the UK’s FTSE100 share index fell by 22%.
 That was miserable.